The Tekano journey is more than one story

 Fellows

-What our fellows
+What our fellows have to say

 In my activism work I became aware of the psychological trauma that abducted girls and women have to live with for the rest of their lives if they are not supported.
 This level of awareness needs to be put into action, by conscientising other stakeholders.